illinoistech-itm/jhajek/itmt-430/student-book-presentation/Readme.md

 The presentation is worth 100 points (per team member).

-The Rubric will be as follows:

-100 points total

    Points          Category                        Grade
 ----------- --------------------------- ----------------------------------
     20       Review Questions            Are the proper amount present?